-Figure \ref{fig:space_fill_temp}a shows a 2d projection of an 8d local neighborhood for the borehole problem, described in more detail in Section \ref{sec:borehole}.
+Figure \ref{fig:space_fill_temp}a shows a 2d projection of an 8d local neighborhood for the borehole problem, described in Section \ref{sec:borehole}.
 Here, the volume of the convex hull of the neighborhood $\X_n(\x^\star)$ is less than one sixtieth of the size of the rectangle circumscribing its bounds in the coordinate axis directions.
 Consequently many of the template re-scaled local inducing points $\bar{\X}_m(\x^\star)$, indicated as triangles, lie outside the neighborhood (red) in at least one of the eight coordinates.
-Of the $m=30$ local inducing points calculated for that figure, one of which is automatically at $\x^\star$, only five rectangularly re-scaled LHS template points lie within the neighborhood.
+Of the $m=30$ local inducing points calculated for that figure, one of which is automatically at $\x^\star$, only five rectangular re-scaled LHS template points lie within the neighborhood.

 As remedy, we propose a nonlinear mapping that warps the SFD to lie inside the neighborhood with high probability.
 In particular, we scale the SFD based on an inverse Gaussian CDF ($\Phi^{-1}$), applied separately to each of the $d$ input coordinates.
-Algorithm \ref{alg:qnorm_design} outlines steps towards generating an inducing point design $\bar{\X}_m(\x^\star)$ based on a space-filling design $\hat{\X}$ of size $m-1$, i.e., beyond choosing $\bar{\x}_1 = \x^\star$.
-Inverse Gaussian CDF calculations for each dimension $k=1,\dots,d$ involve $\mu = \x^\star_k$ and variance $\theta^{(0)}$.
+Algorithm \ref{alg:qnorm_design} outlines steps towards generating an inducing point design $\bar{\X}_m(\x^\star)$ based on a SFD $\hat{\X}$ of size $m-1$, i.e., beyond choosing $\bar{\x}_1 = \x^\star$. $\Phi^{-1}$ calculations for each dimension $k=1,\dots,d$ involve $\mu = \x^\star_k$ and variance $\theta^{(0)}$.
 This is the same $\theta^{(0)}$ as in Algorithm \ref{alg:ip_wimse} for greedy wIMSE optimization, except here we demonstrate a more absolute default choice.
-Again, more details are provided in Section \ref{sec:implement}.
 This $\Phi^{-1}$ transformation yields higher density near $\x^\star$ and much lower density outside of the neighborhood's hypersphere.
 Observe in Figure \ref{fig:space_fill_temp}b how this warping drastically reduces the number of template points outside of the neighborhood.

 Pseudocode in Algorithm \ref{alg:qnorm_design} conveys bespoke SFD within each application of the subroutine, yielding new $\hat{\X}$ in each call.
 As with the wIMSE template in Algorithm \ref{alg:ligp_temp}, this can be moved outside the subroutine to fix a single SFD, which might be important if the SFD is expensive to compute.
 We prefer LHSs for our SFDs because they are easy/instantaneous via libraries such as {\tt lhs} \citep{lhs} on CRAN.
 Hybrids such as maximin--LHS are also straightforward (also with {\tt lhs}), which can avoid some pathologies inherent in random LHS design.
 Ordinary maximin can be problematic under $\Phi^{-1}$ because that criteria places points on the bounding hypercube, which would warp to $\pm \infty$ without intervention, and because evaluating and optimizing that criteria is slow.
 Uniformly random design may be preferred when local lengthscales are difficult to estimate \citep{zhang2018distance}.